 A. The right to freedom of expression is protected in the European Convention on Human Rights and by UK case law.
 The right to free assembly is protected as an aspect of this right.
 Both rights carry great weight, neither automatically outweighs the other and are both qualified rights.
-This means they may be subject to restrictions where necessary to protect other important interests - for example, protecting national security or the rights of others or preventing crime.
+This means they may be subject to reasonable